abinaya8524hema/NewCodingBot/README.md

 1.We using the vscode for run the program

-2. Import the libraries for numpy,pandas and sklearn in lib
+2.Import the libraries for numpy,pandas and sklearn in lib

-3. Load the datasets
+3.Load the datasets

 4.Data preprocessing for the dataset

-5. Next split the data into training and testing sets
+5.Next split the data into training and testing sets

 6.Create and train the model